Reference

 Section titled “get <SLUG>”Read a page by slug.
 Slugs may be collection-qualified (<collection>::<slug>) when more than one collection is attached.

-gbrain get people/alicegbrain get research::people/aliceput <SLUG>
+quaid get people/alicequaid get research::people/aliceput <SLUG>

 Section titled “put <SLUG>”Write or update a page from stdin.
 For updates, supply --expected-version to enable optimistic concurrency (OCC).
 On a conflict the call fails and you must re-fetch before retrying.

-cat updated.md | gbrain put people/alice --expected-version 7| Flag | Type | Default | Notes |
+cat updated.md | quaid put people/alice --expected-version 7| Flag | Type | Default | Notes |

 |---|---|---|---|